alazaroc/blog-web-code/_posts/en/2025-03-26-introduction-to-amazon-bedrock-and-its-foundational-models.md

 > Amazon Bedrock is the most important Generative AI service in AWS.
 {: .prompt-info }

-Amazon Bedrock `provides access to foundation models` from different providers, `without the need to manage infrastructure.`
+Amazon Bedrock `provides access to foundation models` from different providers, `without the need to manage infrastructure`.

 You can do many things within Amazon Bedrock, such as: